rizitis/Slackware-Stable-Gnome/README.md

 fi
 ```
 # STEP 2
-edit /etc/rc.d/rc.local_shutdown (if you dont have  rc.local_shutdown on your system then create one)
+EDIT /etc/rc.d/rc.local_shutdown (if not exist then create one)

 Add these lines in this file if exist: